 A service employee is any non-exempt employee working on a service contract.
 The regulations outlined in the Service Contract Act apply to all service employees performing work on a service contract within the United States.
 When determining if a work location is within the United States the Act considers the term "United States" to include any State, the District of Columbia, Puerto Rico, the Virgin Islands, Outer Continental Shelf lands as defined in the Outer Continental Shelf Lands Act, American Samoa, Guam, Wake Island, Johnston Island, and the Commonwealth of the Northern Mariana Islands.

-Service employees have an SCA Anniversary date that is used to calculate vacation eligibility.
-The SCA Anniversary date is based on employee’s continuous service with the present contractor who manages the service contract in any capacity and/or predecessor contractors in performance of similar contract functions at the same facility.
-When awarded an existing SCA contract the contractor obtains the SCA Anniversary Date of incumbents from the contracting office.
+Service employees have an SCA anniversary date that is used to calculate vacation eligibility.
+The SCA Anniversary date is based on employee’s continuous service with the present contractor who manages the service contract in any capacity and/or predecessor contractors in the performance of similar contract functions at the same facility.
+When awarded an existing SCA contract the contractor obtains the SCA anniversary date of incumbents from the contracting office.

 What is a Wage Determination?

 Each service contract has a wage determination that dictates the occupational codes and titles and associated minimum wage rates with each occupational code on the contract.
 Some contracts have multiple wage determinations for varying work locations on the same contract.
 It is important to follow the regulations of the wage determination that are applicable to the appropriate geographical location as the requirements may be different from location to location.
 The wage determinations also dictate the Health and Welfare, Vacation eligibility and Holiday eligibility for the service employees.

 [cta headline="Interested in learning more about SCA regulations?" button="Contact Us" link="https://www.helioshr.com/contact-us/“]